RolandChristensen/developer-journal/_drafts/cypress-beginner-tutorial.md

 })
 ```

-Finally, lets rename the spec file to make it specific to the test.
+Finally, let's rename the spec file to make it specific to the test.
 1. Rename it to "test-querying-page.cy.js" in file explorer or from Visual Studio Code.
 1. Go back to Cypress and you will see an error that the test could not be found.
 1. Refresh the page using the browser refresh button and all will be fine again.